TheOSDevLab/Bare-Metal-Assembly/notes/01_syntax/01_AT&T.md

 ## Instruction Suffixes

 In AT&T syntax, instruction mnemonics include a **size suffix** to specify operand width.
-This is different from Intel syntax, which uses words as size specifiers.
+This differs from Intel syntax, which uses keywords like `byte`, `word`, and `dword` to indicate size.

 + `b`: Byte (8-bit).
 + `w`: Word (16-bit).